 For 300 older people who are socially isolated in northwest England, Barrow RespectAbility offers a Men in Sheds project as well as running a cooking club, an active-living project and an eBay project selling specialist items.
 Visit barrowrespectability.wordpress.com or call 01229 831425.

 You might know Age UK is a national network with day centres, lunch clubs and practical advice for older people, but did you know it runs a befriending service – either on the telephone or in person?
 Each older person who gets in touch is assigned a ‘friend’ to chat to and provide companionship on a regular basis.
 The telephone befriending service – ‘Call in Time’ – is a daily or weekly call of about 20 minutes from trained, friendly volunteers.

-For the 5.2 million people aged 65 and over who have never been online, there are IT classes and support in the community, and in September there will be a special Itea and Biscuits Week so you can learn about new technology and meet new people.
+For the 5.2 million people aged 65 and over who have never been online, there are IT classes and support in the community.
 Visit ageuk.org.uk or call 0800 169 6565.

 Need to talk to a GP from the comfort of your own home?
 Saga Health Insurance customers can talk to a qualified, practising UK GP 24 hours a day by phone.
 Find out more about our GP service.